khalidgxg/brooder-doc/docs/workflows/shared/wallets.md

     2. Calculating the tax on the platform's profit (15% of the profit).
     3. Subtracting the platform's profit and the tax from the order's `total_price` to get the provider's net profit for that order.
     The `pending_amount` is the sum of these net profits from all active orders.
-*   **Withdrawal Requests:** The `withdrawal_requests` value is the sum of all withdrawal requests for the user that have a `PENDING` status.
+*   **Withdrawal Requests:** The `withdrawal_requests` value is the sum of all [Withdrawal Requests](./withdrawal-requests) for the user that have a `PENDING` status.
 This gives the user a clear picture of how much money is in the process of being transferred out of their wallet.

 This concludes the documentation for the shared Wallet Management workflow.